kyma-project/btp-manager/docs/operations.md

 - Secret `sap-btp-manager` with data for SAP BTP Service Operator

 The Namespace and PriorityClass resources are created during Kyma installation.
 The Secret is injected into the cluster by Kyma Environment Broker.
-If you want to provision SAP BTP Service Operator on a cluster without Kyma, you must certtifactGenerator the prerequisites yourself.
+If you want to provision SAP BTP Service Operator on a cluster without Kyma, you must create the prerequisites yourself.

 ### Process